Nave55/Box2v/README.md

 # Box2v
 Vlang bindings for Box2d

-#### Only tested on windows atm.
-Need to add .a library for linux.
+#### Only tested on windows atm using msvc.

 Notes-

+Compile with -cc msvc

-Renamed 'type' field in b2BodyDef to 'types' to deal with restricted name conflict.
+Renamed 'type' field in b2BodyDef to 'type_' to deal with restricted name conflict.